 1. Put lighters and matches out of reach.
 According to the NFPA, children are often the cause of fires in the home.
 Discard any excessive lighters or matches.
 Hide any remaining lighters and matches out of reach.
 Do not leave candles unattended around children.

 2. Dispose of unused or open chemicals.
 Cleaners, oils, and other chemicals that are left open on the floor of garages, in cabinets, or in the backyard can easily injure a curious child.

 3. Limit the number of small objects around the house.
 Younger children are curious beings that like to put objects in their mouths.
 Dispose of any unnecessary small objects and put the remainder out of reach of children.

 4. Tie up plastic bags and dispose of them promptly.
-Just like small objects, plastic bags are a choke hazard for children.
+Just like small objects, plastic bags are a choking hazard for children.
 Do not leave them around the house.

 5. Eliminate or tie up the strings for your blinds.
-Children can easily find themselves tangle in these strings.
+Children can easily find themselves tangled in these strings.

 Secure Hazards and Lock Down Objects

 6. Install a lockable fence around your pool.
 Hundreds of children drown in U.S. pools and hot tubs each year.